Phnom Penh's housing market woes

 In 2005, the Cambodian government amended its investment law to allow foreign ownership of buildings.
-However, the law not then implemented and the idea floundered, since the country was then experiencing one of the biggest property booms in Asia.
+However, the law was not then implemented and the idea floundered.

 Land ownership is against the Constitution and is still out of the question.
 Land can however be held by foreigners on long (renewable) leases and through majority locally-owned companies incorporated in Cambodia.
 These structures are argued by lawyers in Cambodia to be safer than legal schemes in any other South East Asian country in which foreign land ownership is formally prohibited.

 In Cambodia, apartments are a different thing from flats.
 Cambodia defines apartments as non-landed housing units in a building, or what is commonly known in the wider world as condominiums.
 Flats, also known as shop houses, are landed properties, with a ground floor, and up to two or three floors.
 Flats are the equivalent of row houses.